gdoukakis/writer-identification-thesis/README.md

 This repository does not include datasets, extracted descriptors, extracted patches, trained checkpoints, intermediate outputs, logs, or result artefacts.

-The Phase 2 implementation should be described as a strict Christlein-faithful re-implementation of the published methodology, but not as a bitwise or source-code-level reproduction of the original author implementation.
+The Phase 2 implementation should be described as a strict re-implementation of the published methodology of Christlein et al., but not as a bitwise or source-code-level reproduction of the original author implementation.